 Learn Cyber Security course in-depth by watching the video below

 What is Malware?

 Malware in cyber security stands for malicious software.
 It refers to software specifically designed to cause harm to computer systems, servers, or networks.
 Cybercriminals create malware with the intention of exploiting vulnerabilities in computer systems to gain unauthorized access or steal sensitive information.
 Malware can infiltrate a system through various methods, including email attachments, downloaded files, infected websites, and social engineering techniques.

-Check out our Cyber Security Course and become a Cyber Security Expert!
+Check out our Cyber Security Certification and become a Cyber Security Expert!

 Types of Malware

 In the current digital era, computers and the internet have become essential parts of our daily lives.
 However, with the increased use of technology, there has also been a rise in cyber threats.
 There are many types of malware, including viruses, worms, Trojans, ransomware, spyware, adware, and rootkits.